google/shaderc/README.md

 the `$BUILD_DIR/glslc/` directory, as well as a `libshaderc` library somewhere under the `$BUILD_DIR/libshaderc/` directory.

+See [the libshaderc README](libshaderc/README.md) for more on using the library API in your project.

 ### Tools you'll need

 For building, testing, and profiling Shaderc, the following tools should be